 Nancy Pelosi talking a tough game about what would happen to Republicans in the Bush administration if Democrats take back the House in November.

-She promised major investigations of the president and members of his administration, more money and homeland securities.
+She promised major investigations of the president and members of his administration, more money in homeland securities.

-Really, they just their agenda is can sum it up, we're going to hate Bush even more.
+Really, their agenda is, can sum it up, we're going to hate Bush even more.

 We're going to spend all of our time hating Bush.